 - Use a simple resume template for enhanced readability.
 Simple templates are also more ATS-friendly.

-2. Write a Powerful Resume Summary or Objective that Grabs Attention
+2. Write a Powerful Psychology Resume Objective or Summary

 If you’re not sure what kind of intro your psychology resume needs, here’s a small cheat-sheet:

 - Got work experience?
 Use a resume summary.

 - No experience?
 Go for a resume objective.

 To make your resume summary or objective stand out, make sure you try these tricks: